lecritch/oop_sea-chi-dsc/README.md

-By setting x equal to an integer, I'm imbuing x with the attributes and methods of the integer class.
+By setting x equal to an integer, I'm imbuing x with the methods of the integer class.

 ```python